ojasjoshi/distributive-prioritised-hindsight-experience-replay/README.md

 Instructions:

 General:
+- Set the permission of .sh file by doing: chmod u+x train.sh
+- Set the hyperparameters in the train.sh file accordingly
-- After setting the hyperparameters, run ddpg_mujoco.py
+- After setting the hyperparameters, run ./train.sh
 - To stop training, press Ctrl+C at any point.
 (Try stopping after 10000 steps)
 - The code goes to plotting. (if dont want that press Ctrl+C again)
 - The code goes to testing 5 episodes (default) implementation